Oneflow-Inc/OneFlow-Benchmark/ClickThroughRate/WideDeepLearning/wdl_test_report.md

 4000 eval_loss 0.47925308644771575 eval_auc 0.7781267916810946
 ```
 ## Testing results and explanation
 All tests are performed on a sever with 8 TitanV 12G GPUs installed.
-As a reference, we perform some Nvidia HugeCTR test in docker container.
+As a reference, we perform some Nvidia HugeCTR tests in docker container.

-### Multi-devices Performance
+### Multi-devices performance
-The main purpose of this test is to test the average latency over different GPU device number with fixed tatal batch size = 16384.
+The main purpose of this test is to test the average latency over different GPU device number with fixed total batch size = 16384.
 7 hidden layers with 1024 neural units are applied in this test.

 Results：